featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 It depends how your team and/or organization is structured.

 - **Manual**: For small teams, it can be the same team that develops the features.
 For larger organizations, there can be a dedicated QA (Quality Assurance) team that takes care of manually testing the flows in production.
-- **Automated**: It can also be automated, where a suite of integration tests are run against the production environment.
+- **Automated**: It can also be automated, where a suite of integration and regression tests are run against the production environment.
+You may refer to them as end-to-end (e2e) tests often.

 ## Your application